francoismichel/ssh3-spec/draft-michel-remote-terminal-http3.md

 remote terminal endpoint is available to the HTTP/3 server and if the user is successfully authenticated and authorized, the server responds with a 2xx HTTP status code and the session is established.

-The stream ID used for the Extended CONNECT request is then remembered by each endpoint as the remote terminal ID, uniquely identifying this session.
+The stream ID used for the Extended CONNECT request is then remembered by each endpoint as the remote terminal session ID, uniquely identifying this session.

 ## Authenticating the client
 {: #authenticating-the-client}